an9gh/JPG-to-PNG/README.md

 # JPG-to-PNG
-#### Simple programe to convert JPG to PNG using python pillow library
+#### A simple program to convert JPG to PNG using the Python Pillow Library
 #### This program is based on the command line and accepts inputs from the command line
 ##### https://pypi.org/project/Pillow/